10 Best Functional Upper Body Exercises for Strength

 8. Ball Slam

 The ball slam is a dynamic exercise that works the upper body, core, and leg muscles.
+It is one of the examples of functional strength training that enhances power and coordination.

 This exercise is part of the vertical pushing movement pattern and requires the use of a medicine ball.